ryanm404/GoCoronaVirusAPIParser/README.md

 # INSTALL
-To install simply issue the go build command as all code is native to Golang and requires no external dependencies.
+To install simply issue the go build command as all code is native to Golang and requires no external dependencies. go build will link state-struct.go and main.go together automatically.

 cd src

-go build main.go
+go build -o anyname

 # Program state
 Please note this software is working , but still needs some more work.